Skip to main content

 How to Fix Mental Health Billing Revenue Leaks

 Start with a credentialing audit — confirm every provider is actively credentialed with every payer you bill.
-Next, review your authorization workflows — every patient with auth requirements should have their status checked at every session, not just at intake.
+Next, review your authorization workflows — every patient with auth requirements should have their status checked at every session, at intake.
 Implement time-based coding checks so session notes match billed codes.
 Review your payer contracts to confirm you are being reimbursed at contracted rates.
 Finally, track denial rates by payer, code, and provider to spot patterns before they become major revenue losses.
 These steps should be part of a monthly billing review, not an annual audit.

 What Happens in the First 30 Days with MedPrecision